lammps/lammps/doc/src/Howto_lammps_gui.rst

 case the input uses some feature that is not available when running from a string buffer.

-The LAMMPS calculation will be run in a concurrent thread so that the GUI can stay responsive and be updated during the run.
-This can be used to tell the running LAMMPS instance to stop at the next timestep.
-The ``Stop LAMMPS`` entry will do this by calling :cpp:func:`lammps_force_timeout`, which is equivalent to a :doc:`timer timeout 0 <timer>` command.
+The LAMMPS calculations are run in a concurrent thread so that the GUI can stay responsive and be updated during the run.
+The GUI can retrieve data from the running LAMMPS instance and tell it to stop at the next timestep.
+The ``Stop LAMMPS`` entry will do this by calling the :cpp:func:`lammps_force_timeout` library function, which is equivalent to a :doc:`timer timeout 0 <timer>` command.

-The ``Set Variables...`` entry will open a dialog box where :doc:`index style variables <variable>` can be set.
-Those variables will be passed to the LAMMPS instance when it is created and are thus set *before* a run is started.
+The ``Set Variables...`` entry opens a dialog box where :doc:`index style variables <variable>` can be set.
+Those variables are passed to the LAMMPS instance when it is created and are thus set *before* a run is started.

 .. image:: JPG/lammps-gui-variables.png